AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 In the span of a blink of an eye and mid step The Prince of New York had his arms wrapped around me.
 He pushed past my shields and I heard, no I felt the pull of lust towards the man holding me.
 He pushed past my defenses and I leaned my head to the side willingly.
 I wanted him to bite me.

-I slammed my shields down and the vampire
+I slammed my shields down and the vampire  yelped.
+"Fuck."

+"What the fuck did you to do me?"
+I growled at him and flung myself around and shoved him.

+"I didn't

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTc5Mjg2NjEsMTA2MjQ3MDM1NywtNT
+eyJoaXN0b3J5IjpbLTE4MjE4NzMxMTcsMTA2MjQ3MDM1NywtNT
 k0NTUyMjY3LDY2MjExNjI0NCwtMTU0ODA1MTIyNCwyMDg5MzIw
 MTk4LC0xMjk1OTU3NTI2LC00NTc1NDI3MjRdfQ==
 -->